 These castle-like dwellings go back a long way in history.
 The Hakkas, who had moved from central China and settled in the south after the Western Jin Dynasty, developed this unique style of house construction. but it was not until after the Qing that their dwellings began to grow in height and size to function as fortifications.
-A mixture of clay, ash and bran was the major construction material for these dwellings, which are reinforced with bamboo and timber.
-A typical Hakka dwelling is a 10-metre-high structure with three to five floors, and the walls, more than one metre in thickness, were built of earth repeated rammed until they became sturdy enough against earthquake and intruders.
+A mixture of clay, ash, and bran was the major construction material for these dwellings, which are reinforced with bamboo and timber.
+A typical Hakka dwelling is a 10-meter-high structure with three to five floors, and the walls, more than one meter in thickness, were built of earth repeated rammed until they became sturdy enough against earthquakes and intruders.

-The term "Hakka" means "outsiders" - the Hakka people were settlers from north.
-That is why elements of central Chinese architecture, such as symmetry and a clear distinction between the centrepiece and the ancillary structures, are palpable in their dwellings.
-As newcomers small in number and meagre in strength, they were in dire need of a kind of dwelling that could ward them off invaders and allow them to live in a compact community and rally their strength against any possible invasion.
+The term "Hakka" means "outsiders" - the Hakka people were settlers from the north.
+That is why elements of central Chinese architecture, such as symmetry and a clear distinction between the centerpiece and the ancillary structures, are palpable in their dwellings.
+As newcomers small in number and meager in strength, they were in dire need of a kind of dwelling that could ward them off invaders and allow them to live in a compact community, and rally their strength against any possible invasion.

-The castle-like dwellings in Yongding, Fujian Province, are definitely the finest examples of Hakka architecture, which attract a constant stream of visitors from at home and abroad.
+The castle-like dwellings in Yongding, Fujian Province, are definitely the finest examples of Hakka architecture, which attracts a constant stream of visitors from home and abroad.

 Eaves tiles are small accessories in classical Chinese architecture fixed at the end of rafters for decoration and for shielding the eaves from wind and rain.

 Eaves tiles emerged as a culture in their own light during the Zhou (c.
 11th century 771 B.C.) and reached their zenith during the Qin and Han (221B.C.- 220 A.D.).
-In the intervening years they underwent the transition from a half-round design to a cylindrical design, and from plain surface to decorative patterns, from intaglio to bas-relief carvings, from lifelike imagery to abstraction, and from patterns to inscriptions, until they became an art that involved language, literature, aesthetics, calligraphy, carving, decoration and architecture, with themes that ran the gamut from nature and ecology to mythology, totems, history, palaces, yamens, mausoleums, place names, auspicious phrases, folklore, and family names.
-Together the eaves tiles form a history book that reflects vividly the natural scenery, humanities and political science and economics.
-The Beijing Museum of Ancient Ceramic Civilization is billed as the nation's first exhibition centre of ancient eaves tiles: its collection of more than 400 eaves tiles has no lack of rare and valuable pieces of art.
+In the intervening years, they underwent the transition from a half-round design to a cylindrical design, from plain surface to decorative patterns, from intaglio to bas-relief carvings, from lifelike imagery to abstraction, and from patterns to inscriptions, until they became an art that involved language, literature, aesthetics, calligraphy, carving, decoration and architecture, with themes that ran the gamut from nature and ecology to mythology, totems, history, palaces, yamens, mausoleums, place names, auspicious phrases, folklore, and family names.
+Together the eaves tiles form a history book that reflects vividly the natural scenery, humanities, political science, and economics.
+The Beijing Museum of Ancient Ceramic Civilization is billed as the nation's first exhibition center of ancient eaves tiles: its collection of more than 400 eaves tiles has no lack of rare and valuable pieces of art.

 Many labouring people on the Loess Plateau in northwest China (Shanxi Province) live in caves dug into the mountains.
 The caves are laid out in rows one atop the other, looking like buildings of multiple floors in the distance.

-These cave dwellings were either tunnelled into the face of a stupendous cliff or scooped into a cross-section of the Loess Plateau.
-A cave dwelling is usually six metres deep and four metres wide.
-Stone slabs are piled up to form a semicircle at the entrance, which is decorated with exquisite latticed windows in a variety of styles.
+These cave dwellings were either tunneled into the face of a stupendous cliff or scooped into a cross-section of the Loess Plateau.
+A cave dwelling is usually six meters deep and four meters wide.
+Stone slabs are piled up to form a semicircle at the entrance, which is decorated with exquisitely latticed windows in a variety of styles.
 There are also arched cave dwellings of masonry that are covered with earth, which is definitely a variation between stone and loess structures.

 Statistics show that 40 million live in cave dwellings that are scattered over an area of 600,000 square km in the middle and upper reaches of the Yellow River.
 In recent years curious visitors and scholars are arriving in droves to study the loess cave dwellings.